kirandeep0036/laravel/README.md

-# ⭐ How to clone and setup Laravel project from GitHub
+# ⭐ How to clone and set up Laravel project from GitHub

 ### ⪢ Step 1
-Firstly, You have to copy the Github repository URL: https://github.com/Kirandeep0036/laravel.git
+Firstly, You have to copy the GitHub repository URL: https://github.com/Kirandeep0036/laravel.git
 It's a public repo, you don't need any credentials to download the project screenshot(https://tinyurl.com/2d25da7o)

 ### ⪢ Step 2
-Next is, open the project into your local editior then open the .env file and put you databse details:
+Next, open the project in your local editor then open the .env file and put your database details:
 DB_CONNECTION=mysql

 DB_HOST=127.0.0.1

 DB_PORT=3306

 DB_DATABASE=

 DB_USERNAME=

 DB_PASSWORD=

 ### ⪢ Step 3
-Then open your project editior terminal and the run command npm <b>npm install</b> and wait to complete it.
+Then open your project editor terminal and the run command npm <b>npm install</b> and wait to complete it.

 ### ⪢ Step 4
 Once you have done with your my sql details the run <b>php artisan migrate</b> command in your terminal.
-Its will create users table into your database.
+It will create a user table in your database.
 Then run command <b>php artisan serve</b> to run the project.
 Laravel local server URL: http://localhost:8000/

-<b>NOTE</b> You have to set role admin in database in users table that guest by default for each record.
-After that, Please use that this user to login into dashboard.
+<b>NOTE</b> You have to set role admin in the database in the users table that guest by default for each record.
+After that, Please use this user to login into the dashboard.

 # ⭐ Some other useful commands of Laravel:
 ✅ To clear the cache: <b>php artisan optimize</b>